-For salaried staff, they will continue to be paid at their normal rate throughout their holiday.
-Those permanent staff who work part time will have their holiday worked out pro rata on the basis of the appropriate proportion of the full-time paid holiday allowance eg 3/5 if they work three full days per week.
+Salaried staff will continue to be paid at their normal rate throughout their holiday.
+Those permanent staff who work part time will have their holiday worked out pro rata on the basis of the appropriate proportion of the full-time paid holiday allowance, eg 3/5 if they work three full days per week.
 With casual staff, holiday accumulates as hours are worked and should be paid separately as 'holiday pay'.

-The holiday entitlement of 5.6 weeks is equivalent to 12.07% of hours worked over a year: 5.6 weeks' holiday, divided by 46.4 weeks (52 weeks - 5.6 weeks).
+Holiday pay for casual staff has been a thorny issue for a number of years.
+The holiday entitlement of 5.6 weeks works out as equivalent to 12.07% of hours worked over a year: 5.6 weeks' holiday, divided by 46.4 weeks (52 weeks - 5.6 weeks).
 The 5.6 weeks are excluded from the calculation as the worker would not be at work during those 5.6 weeks in order to accrue annual leave.